Chart Color Schemes

 Pyrmont has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-two projects identified by AreaSearch are expected to impact the area significantly, with major changes to local infrastructure influencing performance greatly.
-Key projects include The Star Sydney - Ritz-Carlton Hotel & Lyric Theatre, Pyrmont Place, The Bays Metro Station & Precinct, and Pyrmont Metro Station & Over Station Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 22 projects potentially affecting the area.
+Notable ones are The Star Sydney - Ritz-Carlton Hotel & Lyric Theatre, Pyrmont Place, The Bays Metro Station & Precinct, and Pyrmont Metro Station & Over Station Development.

 Professional plan users can use the search below to filter and access additional projects.